-The Department of Health has contracted Health Policy Analysis (HPA) to lead a consortium to undertake an evaluation of the Health Care Homes program.
-HPA are working with experts from the University of NSW and the University of Technology to conduct the evaluation.
+Health Policy Analysis (HPA) has worked with experts from the University of NSW and the University of Technology evaluate the Health Care Homes trial.

 - How was the Health Care Homes model implemented and what were the barriers and enablers?